KohoVolit/legislative-openness-data-explorer/README.md

 ### Clear cache
 Go to `http(s)://<example.com>/clear-cache.php`

-Note: The cache is also cleared during data update.
+Note: The cache is also cleared during data update and regularly based on value in `www/settings.json`

 ## Data Settings
 Correct dataset needs to be set in `www/inc/*.py` files, as well as in `www/settings.json`